Malwarebytes: Products

 In 2017, Malwarebytes expanded its portfolio to include mobile products for Mac and Android including Malwarebytes for Android and Malwarebytes for Mac.
 Malwarebytes also can be run on ChromeOS, but mainly provides protection against Android threats.
 Malwarebytes also released Malwarebytes for iOS in 2018 to deliver secure and private mobile experiences for its users.
 Due to Apple's security restrictions, Malwarebytes for iOS can not remove malware, but does provide basic web protection and spam blocking.
-In 2020, Malwarebytes Privacy, a VPN offering, was launched.

 In 2018, Malwarebytes expanded its business portfolio by launching Malwarebytes Endpoint Protection and Response to monitor, identify and remediate attacks.
-This offering was extended in 2020 to include server protection for enterprise customers with Malwarebytes Endpoint Detection and Response for Servers and Malwarebytes Endpoint Protection for Servers.
+This product line was expanded in 2020 to include server protection for enterprise customers with Malwarebytes Endpoint Detection and Response for Servers and Malwarebytes Endpoint Protection for Servers.
 In 2020, Malwarebytes also launched Malwarebytes Nebula, a cloud platform for enterprise customers to simplify endpoint management and reporting.

 Malwarebytes also has numerous tools such as a Junkware Removal Tool to remove adware, an Anti-Rootkit Beta to remove and repair rootkits, StartUpLITE to boost the speed of the Windows reboot, FileASSASSIN to prevent locked files and a Malware Removal Service to support organizations under an active malware attack.

+In 2020, Malwarebytes launched Malwarebytes Privacy, a virtual private network (VPN) service.
+This VPN service originally operated on Mullvad WireGuard servers, but switched to its own infrastructure in March 2025 following the acquisition of AzireVPN in November 2024.

+In 2023, Malwarebytes acquired the leading online privacy company, Cyrus, adding the digital footprint scanner and personal data removal services to its software.

+In the same year, Malwarebytes added Identity Theft Protection, which can be added to any Malwarebytes plan.

+Business-oriented products, distributed under the ThreatDown brand since 2023, include tools for managed and endpoint threat detection.

+In 2024, the company expanded its consumer privacy software by acquiring the virtual private network service AzireVPN.